watzo/aksy/README.txt

 3. Known issues and limitations in this release

+* Win32 has not been tested yet (it compiles, but I have to figure mingw/python related linking problems out first)

+* Mac OS X has not been tested yet (it's working with PPC/Linux though).
+  It compiles and links but all usb writes fail.
+  This could be caused by the fact that the sampler is accessed by another process (USB debug messages) or the fact that one of the arguments passed into WritePipeAsyncTo is invalid (the other USB debug message)

-* Multiple instances of Aksy are currently not supported - nor peaceful co-existence with Ak.Sys.
+* Multiple instances of Aksy are currently not supported.

-* Aksy can't recover from certain USB error conditions, like broken pipes (USB stall, visible as return code -32).
-Replug or reboot the sampler.
+* Aksy can't always recover from certain USB error conditions, like broken pipes (USB stall, visible as return code -32).
+If the sampler's reset_usb() method doesn't work, replug the usb cable or reboot the sampler.

-* File transfer code could be more robust
+* Not all sampler methods have been tested extensively.
+Some are known to not be implemented on the sampler itself, but there could be more methods that are not supported by the sampler.

 4. Debugging and troubleshooting